Dates: July 19 – 28, 2024

-- Snow cat from hut to Pastukhova Rocks for a shorter summit day
+- Snow cat from hut to Pastukhova Rocks included for a shorter summit day

-- Climb the highest peak in Europe with our experienced guide staff
+- Climb the highest peak in Europe with our experienced American and Russian guide staff

-- Experience both Moscow and St. Petersburg, plus the Caucasus Mountains
+- Experience both Moscow and St. Petersburg, plus the Caucasus Mountain Region

 Let Mountain Professionals take you there